dbanetto/uni/assign1/report.md

 go to a single destination and equally a single tour could go to multiple destinations.

-A candidate key of `{tourId, destination}` is also not suitable as the specification does not limit the tour to revisit a destination again, for example returning back to the start of a circuit tour.
+A candidate key of `{tourId, destination}` is suitable as together they would be unique assuming that a tour would not revisit the same destination twice.

 ## B)